andresaco/cv/README.md

 belonging to a team of more than 80 people that lead us to be top Satellite Control Centers provider company.
 Our customers are the most relevant companies in the industry such as Eutelsat, SES Astra or NBN, among others.

-Part of my working experience took place in Luxembourg, working as a software consultant for SES Astra.
+**Part of my working experience took place in Luxembourg**, working as a software consultant for SES Astra.
 This wonderful experience allowed me to work in an international team, where a system for automating satellite control was developed between 2009 and 2010.
 Nowadays this system is becoming widely adopted for other companies for automating control tasks.

-From 2018, I joined DATIO towards initiating my career as a Big Data engineer, leading the set up of Python-based solutions.
+**From 2018, I joined DATIO towards initiating my career as a Big Data engineer**, leading the set up of Python-based solutions.

-Along these years, I have become a technical reference in my working team, specially in anything related to user experience, and development using Java and Python technologies.
+Along these years, I have become a technical reference in my working teams, specially in anything related to user experience, and development using Java and Python technologies.

+**Recently, part of my work is focused on the role of Product Owner**, leading the strategy of ETL processes within Datio Platform aimed at preparing data for Artificial Intelligence models training.

 ## Education